Horseshoe Beach History

 About Horseshoe Beach

 Horseshoe Beach is an isolated, laid back, friendly fishing village located on the Gulf of Mexico west of the University town of Gainesville, Florida.
 Our city limits sign reads – Welcome to “Florida’s Last Frontier”.
-We are 20 miles to the closest major highway.
+We are 18 miles to the closest major highway State Road 1998

 Horseshoe Beach Location

 Horseshoe sits squarely in the middle of the Big Bend area of Florida – half way between the Suwanee River and the Steinhatchee River on the Gulf Coast.
-It is a bit remote, sitting at the end of a 20 mile drive from Cross City, Florida.
-The village is strictly a fishing and boating community.
-It has a mixture of permanent residents, most of whom are either retired or involved in the commercial fishing industry, and weekend warriors who are there to fish on the weekends.
+It is a bit remote, sitting at the end of a 18 mile drive from Cross City, Florida.
+The village is strictly a fishing, boating and shrimping community.
+It has a mixture of permanent residents.

 Horseshoe Beach Activities

 From stalking pristine flats for big redfish to offshore trolling and bottom fishing, this place has it all.
-Airboats are abundant and kayaks paddle the extremely shallow areas.
+Kayaks paddle the extremely shallow areas.
 Flats skiffs are poled silently through the grass.
 Farther off the shoreline, fishing boats drift the grass flats in water from 2 to 7 feet deep looking for seatrout.
-Beyond 7 feet in depth, boats drift or anchor and chum for a variety of fish, including sand trout, Redfish and Spanish mackerel.
+Beyond 7 feet in depth, boats drift or anchor and chum for a variety of fish, including sand trout, redfish and flounder.